-42% of respondents have a mixture of both types, with larger operations more likely to have a mix.
+37% of respondents have a mixture of both types, with larger operations more likely to have a mix.
 As usual, respondents from mid-sized operations are most likely to be using softphones.

-Looking at historical figures from 2011, there has been a very gradual movement towards softphones, from 14% in 2011 to 22% in 2019 (after 2016's slight anomaly where 27% reported using softphones).
+Looking at historical figures from 2011, there has been a very gradual movement towards softphones, from 14% in 2011 to 24% in 2020.
 Broadly speaking, any changes have not been particularly spectacular.

-Figure 20: Use of IP hardphones and desktop softphones, 2011-19
+Figure 22: Use of IP hardphones and desktop softphones, 2011-20

-When respondents were asked about their expectations were for the use of softphones, almost half expected to be using a greater proportion of softphones in the future, with only 2% expecting to use more hardphones.
+When respondents were asked about their expectations were for the use of softphones, 37% expected to be using a greater proportion of softphones in the future, with only 3% expecting to use more hardphones.